 The FOIA exemptions and Executive Order referenced are as follows:

-The Australians, however, have not been so circumspect.
+The Australian government, however, has not been so circumspect.
 A number of documents have been obtained which provide an insight into the formal request itself, which was indeed presented to the United States.

 THE MUTUAL ASSISTANCE REQUEST